Blackjack rules

 Blackjack rules – game play

-Betting: Players may place wagers in the dedicated area for each hand they wish to play.
-Many blackjack games offer multi-hand play, where players can choose to play from 1 to 3 hands simultaneously against the Dealer, others are single-hand play, when at least one qualifying bet is placed (i.e. meets the minimum bet requirement).
+Players may place wagers in the dedicated area for each hand they wish to play in blackjack, with this also the case in online blackjack.
+Many blackjack games offer multi-hand play, where players can choose to play from 1 to 3 hands simultaneously against the Dealer, others are single-hand play, when at least one qualifying bet is placed (i.e. your bet on the table meets the minimum bet requirement).

-Dealing: When the Deal button is clicked or the game begins, the Dealer will deal two face-up cards to each Player hand that has a qualified bet, then one card (in European Blackjack and Single-Deck Blackjack) or two cards (all other rule variations) to the Dealer’s hand.
+When the deal button (in an online game) is clicked or the game begins, the dealer will deal two face-up cards to each Player hand that has a qualified bet, then one card (in European Blackjack and Single-Deck Blackjack) or two cards (all other rule variations) to the Dealer’s hand.
 For the Dealer’s hand, the first card is face up and the second, when allowed, is face down.

 In games where the Dealer starts with only one card, there is no checking for Blackjack and play starts with the first player hand on the right.